 - using the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to compare your symptoms with the official criteria for bipolar disorder

 If you're worried that you might have bipolar disorder, the best thing to do is educate yourself about the different types of mood disorders and their symptoms and then consult your doctor.

 It can be harder to address if you’re concerned about a friend or loved one having bipolar disorder.
 Enlist the help of other friends or family members.
-People with bipolar disorder often tend to deny any problems, especially during manic episodes.
+People with bipolar disorder often deny any problems, especially during manic episodes.
 Think of bipolar disorder as you would any other serious disease, and get professional help right away.

-Once you have a diagnosis your doctor will decide on a treatment program that works best for you.
+Once you have a diagnosis, your doctor will decide on a treatment program that works best for you.
 Bipolar treatment may include:

 - substance abuse treatment

 A licensed psychiatrist usually manages your treatment, but you may also have a social worker, psychologist, or psychiatric nurse practitioner involved in your care.